vinnyroca/CodeandMediaArt/docs/00_procedural_experiments.md

 ```
 Draw a three by three  grid of dots

-Each player takes turn drawing a horizontal
+Each player takes turns drawing a horizontal
 or vertical line that connects two dots

 The player who completes the fourth
 side of a 1×1 box earns one point
-and takes another turn (initial the box)
+and takes another turn (mark initials in the box)

 The player with the most boxes at the end wins
 ```